CCI-MOC/lsvd-rbd/README.md

 most of our tests, but there are likely regressions around crash recovery and other less well-trodden paths.

+## Build

+This project uses `meson` to manage the build system.
+Run `make setup` to generate the build files, then run `meson compile` in either `build-rel` or `build-dbg` to build the release or debug versions of the code.

 ## Configuration

 LSVD is not yet merged into the Ceph configuration framework, and uses its own